Alfred Edward Rodewald: Musical career

 In 1911 a group of friends founded the Rodewald Concert Club, later renamed the Rodewald Concert Society, in his memory with the support of the composer, Charles Villiers Stanford (elected as the first President) and famous baritone, Harry Plunket Greene.
 On Stanford’s death, Elgar was invited to become the President of the Society.
 However, he declined in an infamous letter saying that orchestral concerts should have been maintained as Rodewald’s memorial and that chamber music was inadequate.
 This response outraged the committee.
-Elgar’s view was also shared by Bowden who supported the idea being canvased at the time that official recognition of the Society should be given by creation of a Liverpool Municipal Orchestra.
+Elgar’s view was also shared by Bowden who supported the idea being canvassed at the time that official recognition of the Society should be given by creation of a Liverpool Municipal Orchestra.

 A commemorative plaque was placed on Rodewald’s final residence at 66 Huskisson Street, Liverpool, L8 7LR by the Rodewald Concert Society with support from the Elgar Society and a suite in the refurbished Philharmonic Hall was named the ‘Rodewald Suite’.
 Sadly this part of the Hall has since been redeveloped and the name has not been retained.